 Ebony G. Patterson (b.
-1981 in Kingston, Jamaica; lives and works in Kingston and Chicago, Illinois) received her BFA from Edna Manley College, Kingston, Jamaica in 2004 and MFA from Sam Fox School of Design & Visual Arts, Washington University, St. Louis, Missouri in 2006.
-Patterson’s solo exhibitions and projects have been at the Pérez Art Museum Miami; Baltimore Museum of Art; and The Studio Museum in Harlem.
+1981 in Kingston, Jamaica; lives and works in Kingston and Chicago, Illinois) received her BFA from Edna Manley College, Kingston, Jamaica, in 2004 and MFA from Sam Fox School of Design & Visual Arts, Washington University, St. Louis, Missouri, in 2006.
+Patterson’s solo exhibitions and projects have been shown at the Pérez Art Museum, Miami; Baltimore Museum of Art; and The Studio Museum in Harlem.
 Dead Treez, Patterson’s first large-scale institutional solo show, originated at the Kohler Arts Center, Sheboygan, Wisconsin, and traveled to Museum of Art and Design, New York City.
-Her work was been exhibited at the 32nd São Paulo Bienal; the 12th Havana Biennial; Prospect.3, New Orleans, and the Jamaica Biennial 2014.
+Her work was been exhibited at the 32nd São Paulo Bienal; the 12th Havana Biennial; Prospect.3, New Orleans; and the Jamaica Biennial in 2014.
 She was an Artist-in-Residence at the Rauschenberg Foundation, Captiva Island, Florida, and served on the Artistic Director’s Council for Prospect.4, New Orleans.
 Her awards include the United States Artist Award; a Tiffany Foundation Grant; a Joan Mitchell Foundation Art Grant; and the Andy Warhol Foundation Grant, in conjunction with Small Axe Project.
 Patterson is represented by Monique Meloche Gallery, Chicago.